 With steel products having an average lifespan of 40 years, this steel will begin to enter the scrap market in the next decade, enabling a significant reduction of steel industry emissions.

-Iron ore and coking coal are used mainly in the blast furnace process of ironmaking.
+Iron ore and metallurgical coal are used mainly in the blast furnace process of ironmaking.
 For this process, coking coal is turned into coke, an almost pure form of carbon, which is used as the main fuel and reductant in a blast furnace.

 Iron is a common mineral on the earth’s surface.
 Most iron ore is extracted in opencast mines in Australia and Brazil, carried to dedicated ports by rail, and then shipped to steel plants in Asia and Europe.